-The Best Broiled Lobster Tail Recipe
+Easy Broiled Lobster Tail Recipe

-Please ensure Safari reader mode is OFF to view ingredients.
+Tap underlined ingredients to see where to get them.
+Please turn Safari reader mode OFF to view ingredients.

-Click on the times in the instructions below to start a kitchen timer while you cook.
+Tap on the times in the instructions below to start a kitchen timer while you cook.

-- If tails are frozen, thaw them overnight in the fridge, or in a bag submerged in cold water on the counter for about 30 minutes.
+If tails are frozen, thaw them overnight in the fridge, or in a bag submerged in cold water on the counter for about 30 minutes.

-- In a small bowl, whisk together the melted butter, garlic, lemon juice, smoked paprika, and cayenne.
+In a small bowl, whisk together the melted butter, garlic, lemon juice, smoked paprika, and cayenne.
 Brush the butter mixture over the lobster meat.